Aminolevulinic Acid Dehydratase (ALA-D), Washed Erythrocytes

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
-Aminolevulinic acid (ALA) dehydratase (ALAD) deficiency porphyria (ADP) results from a deficiency of ALAD, which causes ALA accumulation with subsequent excretion in the urine.
+A defect in the second enzyme of this pathway causes 5-aminolevulinic acid (ALA) dehydratase (ALAD) deficiency porphyria (ADP).
+A marked deficiency of ALAD causes the accumulation and subsequent urinary excretion of large amounts of ALA.
 Urinary porphobilinogen (PBG) remains essentially normal, which rules out other forms of acute porphyria.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.